-Types of Arthritis and Rheumatic Diseases
+Types Of Arthritis And Rheumatic Diseases

 Rheumatic diseases are a group of conditions that affect the joints, muscles, and bones.
 There are several different arthritis and rheumatic diseases, each with unique symptoms and treatments.
 These diseases are also known as musculoskeletal disorders.